 For optimal results, you'll want to focus your retargeting efforts on the warmest leads: these are the ones that performed the best on your lead scoring sheet.

-Along the same lines as the idea of switching up your landing page or CTA when a prospect doesn't bite the first time, switch up your ads for your retargeting campaign from time to time.
+Along the same lines as switching your landing page or CTA when a prospect doesn't bite the first time, switch up your retargeting ads from time to time.

-Lead nurturing is the process of building a deeper relationship with your leads so that you can influence them into making a purchase.
+Lead nurturing is the process of building a deeper relationship with your leads so you can influence them to make a purchase.
 It helps you help them.

 Despite the apparent benefits of the practice, far too many marketers are (you guessed it) dumb-dumbs.
 They also have tunnel vision: their focus is entirely consumed by lead generation.

-By identifying your goals and your audience's goals, you can start creating meaningful email campaigns and content that builds trust in your brand and fulfills both of your goals.
+By identifying your goals and your audience's goals, you can start creating meaningful email campaigns and content that build trust in your brand and fulfill both your goals.

 Lead nurturing is the next step in preventing conversions from slipping through your fingers.